osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 ### Database connection

-In create and append mode you have to tell osm2pgsql which database to access using the following command line options:
+In create and append mode you have to tell osm2pgsql which database to access.
+If left unset, it will attempt to connect to the default database (usually the username) using a unix domain socket.
+Most usage only requires setting `-d, --database`.

 {% include_relative options/database.md %}